jrmunoz17211323/BackEnd/README.md

 This project was made for Daniel Duque to test the first workshop of the MisionTic2022 ciclo 3
 > CICLO 3 DE FORMACIÓN: DESARROLLO DE SOFTWARE

-This project starts with a `git` configuration using commands like
+This project starts with a `git` configuration using commands like eee
 ```
 git add remote
 git remote -v